Scottish Government's DLT Future

 This would involve developing a Scottish vision for DLT together with universities and businesses, initiating small-scale projects in the Scottish public sector, and sharing findings with the international network.

 Our research team, including: Rab Campbell, Peter Ferry, Dr Hannah Rudman, and Gillian Thompson, conclude that:

 DLT may represent the future of how citizens, consumers, and industries interact in a transparent, secure and streamlined manner to form the highest performing economies.

-Our report will be made widely available over the next few weeks; sign up to receive it via email.
+Our report is now widely available, sign up to receive it via email.